-Castaway on the Moon (Kimssi pyoryugi) – ‘Castaway’ is an unusual comedy from writer/director Hae-jun Lee about a man, Kim Seong-geun (Jae-yeong Jeong), who has just lost his girlfriend, his meaningless job, and is in financial ruin.
+CASTAWAY ON THE MOON (Kimssi pyoryugi) (2009) – ‘Castaway’ is an unusual comedy from writer/director Hae-jun Lee about a man, Kim Seong-Geun (Jae-yeong Jeong), who has just lost his girlfriend, his meaningless job, and is in financial ruin.
 He figured the best way to resolve his miserable problems was to commit suicide.
 So he positioned himself on the edge of a bridge overlooking the Han River in Seoul–and jumped in.
 Fortunate for him, he did not die.
 Instead, he wakes up on a tiny island in the middle of the Han.
 He just decided he wasn’t good at killing himself anyway, which was to be expected.
 He was such a failure at everything else anyway.

 He was a little awkward at first, bumbling along eating anything that he found: flowers, mushrooms, pigeons, stuff he found along the riverbank.
 It was a surprise that those things didn’t kill him, but it was a packet of black bean noodle seasoning spurred his creativity–he aimed to make noodles so that he could use the seasoning packet on them.
 How was he supposed to get noodles?
 Well, he had to grow the wheat to be able to make noodles.

-There is something to being stranded and having to depend on your ingenuity to get through the most difficult periods of your life.
+There is something to being stranded and having to depend on your ingenuity to get through the most difficult periods of life.
 Since Kim did not have the seeds he needed to grow wheat, he was struck with genius as he gnawed on the leg of a pigeon–birds eat flowers, flowers have seeds, and since pigeons cannot digest the seeds, he knew just where he needed to find, um…the seeds.
 So he went about it, growing wheat.
-At the same time, this was going on; he is being watched.
+At the same time, while all of this was going on; he was being watched.

 Castaway has a second story that was playing out along with Kim’s survival adventures.
 Ryeowon Jung plays an introvert who depends on her mother to assist her with daily living because she never left her room.
 There was not an explanation as to why she never left her room–the only implication that something physically happened to her due to the scar on her face.
 She spends her day on the internet.
 She existed in a darkened room and busied herself with her many online profiles.
 In the evenings, she would look at the moon through a long lens camera, and when it was time to sleep, she would do so–wrapped in bubble wrap.

 Castaway on the Moon is an emotionally delicate tale that does not bore you like in those high-strung romantic films.
 Director Lee was able to catch two very different stories and bound them seamlessly.
 Castaway is like an ongoing love letter that doesn’t overwhelm you until the very end–just when all of the emotional builds up and longing accumulates, then eventually erupt into a unique viewing experience.
-In the end, you may find yourself all teary eyed and might even shed a tear or two.
+In the end, you may find yourself all teary-eyed and just may shed a tear or two.